 Scrambling Prior to Dehydrating

 After doing some reading on camping and prepping forums and websites, I decided to scramble and then dehydrate the eggs.
 This would allow the egg to be dried on the perforated racks as well as (hopefully) give me nuggets of dried egg.
-I scrambled in the microwave to allow me to do a large batch without any added oils.
-I included both dog-safe herbs and the eggshells in my scrambled egg mixture, but both are optional.
+I scrambled in the microwave so I could prep a large batch without any added oils.
+I included dog-safe herbs and the eggshells in my scrambled egg mixture, but both are optional.

 Safety First, Furfriends!

 Depending on your personal food safety and handling preferences, precooking the eggs via scrambling may not be enough.
-You can use the FSIS recommendations for dehydrating poulty as a guide and use either precooking to a minimum of 75C before dehydrating at a moderate heat and/or treat your finished dehydrated eggs to a dose of high heat in the oven as a safety cook after they’re dehydrated.
+You can use the FSIS recommendations for dehydrating poulty as a guide and use either precooking to a minimum of 75C before dehydrating at a moderate heat (pre-heating meat wet is recommended for human food safety) and/or pop them in the oven for a bonus safety cook after dehydrating.

 Dehydrating the Scrambled Eggs